Fatehullah Khan

-Fatehullah Khan is a Pakistani politician who is member of the Gilgit Baltistan Assembly.
+Fatehullah Khan is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Khan contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-2 (Gilgit-II) on the ticket of Pakistan Tehreek-e-Insaf.
+Khan contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-2 (Gilgit-II) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the margin of 2 votes over the runner up Jamil Ahmed of Pakistan Peoples Party.
 He garnered 6,696 votes while Ahmed received 6,694 votes.
 A recount was conducted, after which his victory margin increased to 96 votes.